IOC looking at postponing Tokyo Olympics in 4 weeks of talks

-LAUSANNE, Switzerland (AP) — The IOC will look at postponing the Tokyo Olympics during four weeks of talks announced Sunday amid mounting criticism by athletes and sports officials during the coronavirus pandemic.
+LAUSANNE, Switzerland (AP) – The IOC will take up to four weeks to consider postponing the Tokyo Olympics amid mounting criticism of its handling of the coronavirus crisis that now includes a call for delay from the leader of track and field, the biggest sport at the games.

-Consultation with Japanese public authorities, global sports officials, broadcasters and sponsors will deal with “scenario planning” for the July 24-Aug.
-9 games, the International Olympic Committee said.
+The IOC is planning meetings with Japanese public authorities, global sports officials, broadcasters and sponsors that will deal with scenario planning for the Olympics, which are scheduled to start July 24.
+Canceling the games is not under consideration.

-This includes “the scenario of postponement,” the IOC said in a statement, adding “cancellation is not on the agenda.”
+IOC President Thomas Bach sent a letter to athletes explaining the decision and why it might take so long, while also acknowledging the extended timeline might not be popular.

+“I know that this unprecedented situation leaves many of your questions open,” he wrote.
+“I also know that this rational approach may not be in line with the emotions many of you have to go through.”

-“These scenarios relate to modifying existing operational plans for the Games to go ahead on July 24, 2020, and also for changes to the start date of the Games.” the Olympic body said.
+The IOC said the scenarios under consideration “relate to modifying existing operational plans for the Games to go ahead on July 24, 2020, and also for changes to the start date of the Games.”

-The change in strategy followed IOC president Thomas Bach leading a conference call with executive board members.
+The change in strategy followed Bach’s conference call with executive board members.

 Bach has consistently said organizers are fully committed to opening the games on July 24 – despite athlete training, qualifying events and games preparations being disrupted more and more by the virus outbreak causing the COVID-19 disease.